An exotic deformation of the hyperbolic space: Convex hulls and exotic spaces

 (where $1$ stands for the constant function equal to $1$) is a cocycle, since it is a formal coboundary.
 Let $\varrho_{0}$ be the associated affine action:

 Note that this action is considered in~\cite[chap.
 3, \S\, 3.4]{ccjjv}.
-However, there the authors are interested in the relation between the family of unitary representations $\pi_{s}$ for $s\in(0,\frac{1}{2})$ (the complementary series) and $\pi_{\frac{1}{2}}$.
-Here, we approach $\pi_{\frac{1}{2}}$ from the other side of the looking glass.
+However, there the authors are interested in the relation between the family of unitary representations $\pi_{s}$ for $s\in(0,s_{0})$ (the complementary series) and $\pi_{s_{0}}$.
+Here, we approach $\pi_{s_{0}}$ from the other side of the looking glass.
 It would be interesting to determine whether the $\Isomn$-spaces $\frac{1}{\sqrt{t}}C_{t}$ admit a limit as $t$ goes to $0$ and if they do, to relate the limit to the affine action $\varrho_{0}$ just described.

 A related problem is to determine minimal invariant convex sets for affine actions on Hilbert spaces.
-It is asked in~\cite{ctv} (see Remark 4.9 there) whether there exists an isometric action of a semisimple Lie group on a (non-zero) Hilbert space $\sH$ for which the closed convex hull of any orbit is equal to all of $\sH$.
-In that context, we propose the following dichotomy.
+It is asked in~\cite{ctv} (see Remark 4.9 there) whether there exists an isometric action of a semisimple Lie group on a (non-zero, real) Hilbert space $\sH$ for which the closed convex hull of any orbit is equal to all of $\sH$.
+In that context, we shall prove the following dichotomy.
+(Untill the end of section~\ref{renor}, Hilbert spaces are real, except in Corollary~\ref{cor:Gelfand}.)

 \begin{prop} Let $G$ be a topological group with a continuous isometric action on a Hilbert space $\mathscr{H}$.
 Assume that its linear part is irreducible and without $K$-invariants for some compact subgroup $K$.
 Then any closed $G$-invariant convex set either is $\mathscr{H}$ or has empty geometric boundary. \end{prop}